philgrant12/Battleship/README.md

 # Battleship

-Battleship computer game - Python and Tkinter
+This is a Battleship Computer Game, it was written in Python3 with Tkinter